Why might my pet have behavior problems?

 A. By teaching your pet which behaviors earn rewards and which behaviors do not, and by being consistent, you teach the pet how to gain control over its rewards, while at the same time how to exhibit behaviors that are desirable to the owner.
 Inconsistent consequences or inappropriate timing can lead to anxiety or conflict.
 Anxiety and conflict states may delay or prevent learning because the pet does not know how to control the outcome and/or what the appropriate response would be to avoid punishment or to get a reward.
 The end result may be a pet that cannot be effectively trained, becomes increasingly anxious, displays conflict-induced behaviors, or learns inappropriate behaviors.
 By clearly identifying each reward and showing the pet which behaviors earn each of these rewards (while avoiding use of these rewards at other times), you can ensure that the behaviors that are desirable to the pet are also the behaviors that are desirable to you.

-B. Avoid punishment, as it does not train what is desired and, if not immediately and consistently applied, will further add to the pet’s conflict or anxiety.
+B. Do not use punishment, as it does not train what is desired and will add to the pet’s conflict or anxiety.
 Another potential problem with any form of punishment is that it may cause fear, anxiety, or defensive behavior toward the punisher; the pet may cease the behavior only in the presence of the punisher; or the pet may perceive the owner’s response as a form of reinforcement.

 4. Use reinforcement-based training to teach the pet which behaviors will achieve desirable consequences.
 The pet must also learn cues or commands (whether verbal or visual) that direct it to perform these behaviors when required.
 To resolve virtually any behavior problem, it is essential to replace the pet’s current response with a behavior that is desirable.
 Before any exposure to the problem situation can begin, training the pet to perform the new behavior successfully is required.
 If you cannot successfully get your pet to perform the desirable behavior in the absence of distractions, you will not be able to get compliance to your commands in the presence of stimuli that cause the problem behavior to occur.
 Therefore, clicker training, target training, and head halter training can be useful tools in reinforcement-based training for better communication and greater success.